danny-byrne/dbyrne-next-countries/README.md

 Another enhancement that I would make is filtering based on continent, min/max population/area, it could be a useful place to implement useMemo.

 For responsive design Tailwind offers this syntax w-96 md:w-1/2 for specificying Country cell width (see CountryCell component).

+I have also added a `useMobileView` hook in CountriesContainer, which basically allows me to run a media query in React hook.
+A simple use case I have is changing the background color for the page once the page width decreases below 767 pixels.
+This npm package `react-responsive` was necessary because on a Next.js app, the window object is not available to qeury values from since it is server side rendered.

-Another improvement that I would have made would be to disable the Chart Modal in mobile implentation and instead have the chart appear on a side drawer.
+A more substantial implementation for this would be to instead have the chart appear in a side drawer on mobile.

 Summmary:
 -I used Next.js because it is easy to bootsrap a simple project.